 After your chicken has been served, you’ve indulged in seconds and you’re ready to clean out the slow cooker before you’re lulled into a food coma there’s one last step that can’t be skipped.

 You’ll notice a good deal of liquid from the chicken in the bottom of the slow cooker.
 This stuff is like liquid gold.
 It’s got a more intense and richer flavor than chicken broth and can be used just as you would any other broth or stock.
+If you want to use this for stock, definitely do so or try this recipe for my aunt’s Chicken Stock.
 Tuck this stuff away in an airtight container in your freezer and save it for a rainy day.